Mike Jenkins (American football): 2010 season

-Jenkins recorded 55 total tackles, 15 passes defensed (led the team), 1 forced fumble, and 1 interception, while starting every game of the season.
+Jenkins recorded 55 total tackles, 15 passes defensed (led the team), one forced fumble, and one interception, while starting every game of the season.

 2011 season

 Jenkins suffered a neck stinger in training camp and missed the entire 2011 preseason.
-He came back from the injury and started 12 games for the Cowboys (missing 4 games with a hamstring injury), including the first 7 games, in an injury-plagued season.
+He came back from the injury and started 12 games for the Cowboys (missing four games with a hamstring injury), including the first seven games, in an injury-plagued season.
 Jenkins fought through several injuries, including a hamstring strain, a sore shoulder and knee and a dislocated right shoulder that required off-season surgery.
-Overcoming the injuries, Jenkins managed to have a solid season recording 22 tackles, 10 passes defensed (led the team) and 1 interception.
-By fighting through injuries, he displayed toughness that had been called into question by fans and media in past seasons.
+Overcoming the injuries, Jenkins managed to have a solid season recording 22 tackles, 10 passes defensed (led the team) and one interception.

 2012 season

-Entering the final year of Jenkins's rookie contract (which paid him around $1.05 million), the Dallas Cowboys drafted cornerback, Morris Claiborne, with the 6th overall pick in the 2012 NFL Draft.
+Entering the final year of Jenkins's rookie contract (which paid him around $1.05 million), the Dallas Cowboys drafted cornerback, Morris Claiborne, with the 6th overall pick in the 2012 NFL draft.
 The presence of Claiborne added yet another talented defensive back for the Cowboys with newly signed free agent Brandon Carr and veteran Orlando Scandrick.
 The Cowboys selecting Claiborne sparked immediate media speculation as to his future with the team, since Scandrick had also received a contract extension and Jenkins was on the final year of his contract.

 He skipped the voluntary 2012 Organized Team Activities (OTAs) while rehabbing from shoulder surgery allegedly because he was unhappy with his current contract and his place on the team's depth chart.

 Jenkins was supposedly hopeful he would be traded from the Cowboys and the Indianapolis Colts allegedly showed interest in him.
 The Dallas Cowboys' management repeatedly stated publicly they would not trade Jenkins and allegedly turned down several offers.
 In the first day of training camp, Jenkins clarified that he did not ask the Cowboys to be traded.

 Because of his contract dispute, he decided to rehab his injured right shoulder outside of the team's training facilities, which delayed his recovery time, forcing him to miss all of the 2012 off-season and preseason action.
 Jenkins was cleared to practice by his doctor about a week before the season opener and lost his starter job to Claiborne.
-He played in 13 games (2 starts), and recorded 14 tackles (10 solo) and 3 passes defensed.
+He played in 13 games (two starts), and recorded 14 tackles (10 solo) and three passes defensed.
 At the end of the season, the team did not offer Jenkins a second contract because of the investment they made in Claiborne and Carr.

 Oakland Raiders

-2013 season

 He signed a one-year contract with the Oakland Raiders on April 8, 2013 as a free agent, after not receiving the kind of deal he was expecting.
-He was named the starter at left cornerback and compiled 15 starts (missed one game with a hamstring injury), 75 tackles, 8 passes defensed, and 2 interceptions (tied for the team lead).
+He was named the starter at left cornerback and compiled 15 starts (missed one game with a hamstring injury), 75 tackles, eight passes defensed, and two interceptions (tied for the team lead).